Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Evaluation

+We further evaluate the method by calculating quantitative metrics on an expanded dataset of 50 facades and compare the results to the proposed ControlNet and Photoshop baselines.

-\paragraph{Quantitative Evaluation} We further calculate quantitative comparison of our reconstruction of the original (V0) versus procedural variations V1 and V2.
-We extract mid-level VGG16 feature maps \cite{simonyan2014very} for each image, L2-normalize these features, and compute the Sliced Wasserstein Distance (SWD) \cite{bonneel2015sliced} between the V0 and each retargeted output.
+\paragraph{Sliced Wasserstein Distance (SWD).} First, we extract mid-level VGG16 feature maps \cite{simonyan2014very} for each image, L2-normalize these features, and compute the Sliced Wasserstein Distance \cite{bonneel2015sliced} between the original image and each retargeted output.
 Specifically, we set the number of projection directions $n_{\text{projections}}=500$ to balance computational efficiency with the stability of the distance estimation.
 A lower SWD indicates higher perceptual similarity, capturing both color and textural fidelity.

+\paragraph{CLIP Cosine Distance (CCD).} We measure semantic similarity with CLIP’s image encoder~\cite{Radford2021LearningTV}, using the ViT-B/32 backbone and its default preprocessing (resize and center-crop to $224{\times}224$).
+For each image, we extract the global image embedding and L2-normalize it.
+The distance between a ground-truth image $x$ and a retargeted output $y$ is defined as the cosine distance

+where $\hat{e}_x$ and $\hat{e}_y$ are the normalized CLIP embeddings.
+Lower values indicate higher similarity.
+Unlike SWD, which is sensitive to local color/texture statistics, the CLIP distance emphasizes high-level, semantic agreement (objects and scene layout) while remaining agnostic to low-level pixel differences.

-Table~\ref{tab:comparison_swd} show the results, where our approach mostly yields lower SWD values than the baseline across various facade designs, indicating superior preservation of local appearance and architectural detail.
-This result correspond to the user study findings and indicated measurable improvement in retaining facade identity.
+Table~\ref{tab:quntitative} showcases the means and standard deviations of both metrics across the whole set of facades for each of the compared methods.
+Our approach yields lower Sliced Wasserstein Distance values than the ControlNet and Photoshop baselines, indicating superior preservation of local appearance and architectural detail.
+Our method strongly outperforms the ControlNet baseline when it comes to the CLIP Cosine Distance, showing clear superiority to another fully generative approach.
+The CCD value is slightly lower than our approach in the case of the Photoshop baseline.
+This is to be expected, since the baseline is created by directly copying the full objects from the original image which the CLIP metric highly rewards.
+Despite that our CCD score is close behind proving a good level of semantic agreement.
+Overall, these results correspond to the user study findings and indicated measurable improvement in retaining facade identity.

-\paragraph{Ablations} We evaluate the performance of our method based on various parameters of the guidance process.
-The results, along with the optimal values, are highlighted in Figures \ref{fig:ablations_1} and \ref{fig:ablations_2}. \begin{itemize} \item \textbf{ControlNet and Activations Guidance} We demonstrate the impact of omitting each guidance (Figure~\ref{fig:ablations_1}).
-Without ControlNet, activations alone cause hallucinations, while removing activations leads to blurry, uncertain outputs.